alpacahq/user-docs/content/trading-on-alpaca/orders.md

 three orders are grouped and queued for execution appropriately.

 In order to submit a bracket order, you need to supply additional parameters to the API.
-First, add a parameter `class` as "bracket".
+First, add a parameter `order_class` as "bracket".
 Second, give two additional fields `take_profit` and `stop_loss` both of which is a nested JSON object.
 The `take_profit` object needs `limit_price` as a field value that specifies limit price of the take-profit order, and the `stop_loss` object needs a mandatory `stop_price` and optional `limit_price` fields.
-If `limit_price` is specified in `stop_loss`, the stop-loss order is queued as a stop-limit order, but otherwise as a limit order.
+If `limit_price` is specified in `stop_loss`, the stop-loss order is queued as a stop-limit order, but otherwise as a stop order.

 An example JSON body parameter to submit a bracket order is as follows.